jacekv/eth_sc_dev/eth/OPCODES.md

 ## Table
 Table taken from: https://raw.githubusercontent.com/trailofbits/evm-opcodes/master/README.md

+Note:
+- When interpreting 256-bit binary values as integers, the representation is big-endian.
+- When a 256-bit machine datum is converted to and from a 160-bit address or hash, the rightwards (low-order for BE) 20 bytes are used and the left most 12 are discarded or filled with zeroes, thus the integer values (when the bytes are interpreted as big-endian) are equivalent.

 In the description of each instruction I might be using Stack[X] where X is a uint.
 Stack[0] is the latest pushed value, Stack[1] is right below.
 Stack[0] means that the value is popped from the stack and using during the operation.